 Typically "theft" under $1000.00 is a misdemeanor.
 However, shoplifting (even under $1000.00) can be charged as a misdemeanor or felony, regardless of value.
 A.R.S.
 13-1805 - "A person who in the course of shoplifting uses an artifice, instrument, container, device or other article...Read more »

 He just moved here to Arizona from California where he already has been to prison a few times and has a lengthy criminal background for similar crimes.
 For example, he has a few 2nd degree commercial burglaries and white collar crimes like credit card fraud and similar charges.

 Shoplifting can be charged as a misdemeanor or as a felony depending on the facts of the case.
 If it is charged as a misdemeanor your friend faces up to 6 months in jail.
 If it is charged as a felony, your friend could be looking at serious prison time since it appears he has prior felony...Read more »

 Only the judge can dismiss the order of protection and a hearing is often required to do so.
 I have included a link to the forms used in AZ courts for Orders of Protection.
 Go to page 17 and use the "Request" page to request the court dismiss the Order.
-You will have to explain why you want the...Read more »
+You will have to explain why you...Read more »

 Hello and thank you for the question.
 If the initial stop and detention were unlawful, you may be able to successfully defend the possession of marijuana.
 However, such a challenge relies heavily on the facts of your particular case.
 A lot more information is needed to give you the best answer....Read more »